Vulnerability Management: Monitoring your Application Patch compliance

 Why Do We Patch Applications?

-User applications are a common target for attackers.
+User applications are a common target for attackers, this is why the Australian Signals Directorate (ASD) incorporates a ‘Patch Applications’ mitigation strategy in it’s Essential Eight security controls.
 Adversaries intending to steal corporate data target user applications since they directly interact with users’ documents, files and folders.

 Applications can be self-contained on the user’s PC or they have multiple components in two-tier or three-tier solutions, where any compromise affords the attacker greater access.
 A search on NIST’s National Vulnerability Database for entries relating to Oracle, for example, returns a count of 6,360 individual vulnerability records.
 In the last three months alone (at the time of writing) 444 unique Oracle vulnerabilities were identified, with the knock-on effect of enterprise applications being exposed to attackers through these attack points.
 Looking at Adobe, a quick search over the last three months reveals 82 unique vulnerabilities, many of which have high or critical severity ratings.